 Enter the Limitations here.
 If there are no details, insert N/A or TBD.

-Narrower focus

-Should not be used as an initial evaluation
+The RUE should not be used as an initial evaluation and it may need to be used in conjunction with a heuristic evaluation or other expert evaluation to address usability issues more completely.

-Works better for summative research compared to formative research.

 Outcomes